alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 ## Duplicate Letters and Hint Accuracy

 How can you handle a letter hint that should display an increased value?
-For example, if the letter "A" was contained in the first guess, but positioned matched in the second guess, how do you display that to the player?
+For example, if the letter "A" was contain matched in the first guess, but positioned matched in the second guess, how do you display that to the player?
 Conversely, what if the first guess had the letter "A" positioned matched but the second guess was only a contain match?
-To take it even further, I also have to be aware of duplicate letters and counting their hints as well.
+Additionally, we must also track the occurences of each letter to ensure we're not showing more of less hints per the number of duplicate letters.

 In this example, you can see the "D" in the first guess shows a contain match.
 Then in the second guess, the "D" is used twice.
 However, the hints accurately display that the first D doesn't show a contain match because the second one is a position match.
 We need to handle these hint situations accurately, otherwise the player may be misled in the occurences of specific letters.

 ![Word Guess hints for multiple letters example](/blog/img/screenshot-2022-02-07-012424.png "Word Guess hints for multiple letters example")

 I need to ensure that a letter in the guessed word is accurately accounting for the contain match, position match, and the number of occurrences of each letter.
-If the solution contains two "A"s and the player's guess contains two "A"s, I need to accurately show the position match and the contain match for each "A" separately.

 This is important in the guess map but not important for the keyboard.
 The keyboard always displays the highest value hint achieved by the player.
 It doesn't need to track duplicate letters or the position of the letter.

-First, I need to set up some variables.
-I want to count the number of duplicate letters in the guessed word and the solution.
+First, I want to count the number of duplicate letters in the guessed word and the solution.
 Then I can compare them to see if I need to perform additional checks.
-I chose to use regex for counting the number of matching letters.
-I defined a simple regex match for the current letter I'm examining.
-I then used that regex match against the guessed word and the solution.
+I chose to use a regular expression for counting the number of matching letters.
+I defined a simple regular expression for the current letter I'm examining.
+I then used that regular expression match against the guessed word and the solution.

 ```typescript
 // regex for finding occurrences of the current letter